brajeshwar/brajeshwar.github.io/about-brajeshwar.com.md

 The domain `brajeshwar.com` was booked on `Jun 11, 2001`.

 I booked the domain on a dare.
 At work, I once met an expert programmer, who suggested I should write down all the Flash tips, tricks, and things I was doing.
-That's how it all started. `brajeshwar.com` started as Flash-Website.
+That's how it all started. `brajeshwar.com` started as a Flash-Website.

 I moved on to Blogspot, later known as Blogger[^Blogger], then to MovableType[^MovableType] in 2002, and later to WordPress[^WordPress] by 2003-2004, ever since its early beta.
 I stayed with WordPress for a very long time - about 18 years.